Summer High School Research Program

 CAD/3D modeling

-The goal of this program is to inspire students to become productive researchers and engineers and enabling them to work on original research work.
+The goal of the CAD/3D modeling program is to inspire students to become productive researchers and engineers and enabling them to work on original research work.
 They are taught skills needed to test their ideas, how to work as a team, and encourages them to invent.
 This specific concentration of the program will introduce students to basic 3D modelling skills using commercial computer aided design software (CAD), 3D printing technology, circuitry design, electronics, and programming.
 The students will be able to join the faculty member's research lab and work on related topics in soft robotics and smart materials.

 Students will learn: